posabsolute/inker/readme.md

 ## HTML with inker

-As it's core, inker use nunjucks to build html templates, please see nunjucks documentation for more information on what you can achieve with it.
+At its core, inker use nunjucks to build html templates, please see nunjucks documentation for more information on what you can achieve with it.

 Inker as an html components stucture that use nunjucks macros. an example of component: